In order to start the application process, submit the required application materials to the Stanford GSB Financial Aid Office.

 Eligibility will begin on the first date of the month in which the Financial Aid Office receives the completed loan forgiveness application and additional required materials.
 An initial applicant may not request back payments on his/her educational loans prior to submitting the application materials.

-Each disbursement of funds from the program are made on the understanding that applicants will remain employed by the eligible organization described in their application for the full six months.
+Each disbursement of funds from the program is made on the understanding that applicants will remain employed by the eligible organization described in their application for the full six months.
 If applicants change jobs, have a change in salary, or work less than halftime (less than 20 hours), they must notify the Financial Aid Office immediately.
 If requested by the Financial Aid Office, they will be required to repay any funds advanced, for which they have become ineligible.

-Typically, the process takes four to five weeks from the receipt of MSx loan forgiveness application documents in the Financial Aid Office to the time in which an applicant will receive the check payment.
+Typically, the process takes four to five weeks from the receipt of MSx loan forgiveness application documents in the Financial Aid Office to the time in which an applicant will receive the payment.
 Applicants should be reminded to continue to make required loan payments during the application process.

 At the end of the six months of qualified employment for which your educational loan payments have been made, applicants will be required to provide the following renewal materials, in a form satisfactory to the Financial Aid Office: